emqx/emqx-docs/en_US/index.md

-# EMQX Enterprise Overview
+# EMQX Overview
-[EMQX Enterprise](https://www.emqx.com/en/products/emqx) is a large-scale distributed MQTT messaging platform that offers "unlimited connections, seamless integration, and anywhere deployment."
+EMQX is a large-scale distributed MQTT messaging platform that offers "unlimited connections, seamless integration, and anywhere deployment."
 As a high-performance, scalable MQTT message server, EMQX Enterprise provides reliable real-time message transmission and device connectivity solutions for IoT applications.

+[EMQX Enterprise](https://www.emqx.com/en/products/emqx) is the commercial version of EMQX.
 With its robust built-in rule engine and data integration capabilities, EMQX Enterprise can perform real-time data processing, transformation, and routing for massive IoT data.
-It seamlessly integrates IoT data with various backend databases and analytics tools, enabling enterprises to build IoT platforms and applications rapidly with leading competitiveness.
+It seamlessly integrates IoT data with various backend databases and analytics tools, enabling enterprises to rapidly build IoT platforms and applications with leading competitiveness.

 <img src="./assets/EMQX-enterprise.png" alt="EMQX-enterprise" style="zoom:50%;" />